Montgomery County reacts to late vaccine doses on first day of Phase 1B

 ALBANY, N.Y.
-(NEWS10) — Governor Andrew Cuomo announced on Monday additional New Yorkers, individuals 75 and older can begin scheduling COVID-19 vaccination appointments.
+(NEWS10) — Gov. Andrew Cuomo announced on Friday that, starting Monday, additional New Yorkers—individuals 75 and older—can begin scheduling COVID-19 vaccination appointments.

 The supply of the vaccine continues to be a serious issue.
 Local counties say they just don’t have enough to meet the demand and others say they don’t have any at all.